openforis/sepal-doc/docs/source/cli/ofgt.rst

 User Manual 111

-Usage of oft-countpix.pl using the input image forestc.tif with pixel value of 33 Usage of oft-countpix.pl using the input image landsat t1.tif with value 50, counting all pixels below, in band 4 oft−countpix.pl images/landsat t1.tif 50 −b 4
+Usage of oft-countpix.pl using the input image forestc.tif with pixel value of 33 Usage of oft-countpix.pl using the input image :code:`landsat_t1.tif` with value 50, counting all pixels below, in band 4 oft−countpix.pl images/landsat_t1.tif 50 −b 4
    ft−countpix.pl images/forestc.tif 33
  oft−countpix.pl images/forestc.tif 33 −a
         User Manual 112